 QAPPs document how state and tribal recipients of U.S. EPA grants will properly collect, analyze, and use environmental information.
 Through business process improvements, states, tribes, and EPA worked to streamline QAPP development and provide transparency and consistency in the review and approval process.

-EPA provides grant funding to states and tribes to collect, analyze, and use environmental information under many environmental statutes (e.g. Clean Air Act, Clean Water Act).
-Grantees must develop and receive EPA approval of a Quality Assurance Project Plan (QAPP) prior to receiving funds.
-QAPPs are technical documents, developed by the grantee and approved by EPA.
-They ensure data activities are performed correctly and document data quality procedures and key personnel.
-States, tribes, and EPA are working to make the QAPP process more consistent, timely, and transparent.
-Through the E-Enterprise model, these partners are using shared governance to improve the process and optimize technology support.
+EPA provides grant funding to states and tribes to collect, produce, evaluate, and use environmental information under many environmental statutes (e.g., Clean Air Act, Clean Water Act).
+However, grantees must develop and receive EPA approval of technical documents, known as Quality Assurance (QA) Project Plans (QAPPs), prior to beginning work.
+QAPPs ensure activities are performed correctly and document quality-related procedures and key personnel.
+The challenge is that processes for reviewing and approving grantee QAPPs differ across EPA’s ten regional offices.

 Through the E-Enterprise model, EPA, states, and tribes used shared governance to improve the QAPP process and procedures and optimize technology support.
 These partners worked together to make the process more: